vyca2017/content/content/tutorials/clients/build-real-time-chat-with-subscriptions-and-apollo.md

 ## What are GraphQL Subscriptions?

-_Subscriptions_ are a GraphQL feature that allow to get **real-time updates** from the database in a GraphQL backend.
+_Subscriptions_ are a GraphQL feature that allow to get **realtime updates** from the database in a GraphQL backend.
 You set them up by _subscribing_ to changes that are caused by specific _mutations_ and then execute some code in your application to react to that change.

 Using the Apollo client, you can benefit from the full power of subscriptions.
 Apollo [implements subscriptions based on web sockets](https://dev-blog.apollodata.com/graphql-subscriptions-in-apollo-client-9a2457f015fb#.fapq8d7yc).